-In order to enable IP Shortcuts you must obtain an appropriate license.
+To enable IP Shortcuts you must obtain an appropriate license.

 - You must configure the required SPBM and IS-IS infrastructure, which includes the creation of SPBM B-VLANs. - Before redistributing routes into IS-IS, you must create the Customer VLANs, add slots/ports, and add the IP addresses and network masks.